xjlin0/old.xjlin0.github.io/_posts/2015-05-25-faster-parsing-csv-with-parallel-processing.md

 In the above example, the records in the huge csv file are parsed as hashes, with the CSV header as keys.
 Smarter_csv actually group these hashes into arrays, 1000 hashes/records per array in this example.
 I then pass the array (chunk) using another fabulous gem <a href="http://github.com/grosser/parallel">parallel</a>.
 In such way a huge CSV is sliced into chunks of 1000 records and assign to workers for parallel processing, without queuing by <a href="http://redis.io">Redis</a>.
 One trick mentioned by <a href="http://ruby.zigzo.com/2012/01/29/the-parallel-gem-and-postgresql-oh-and-rails/">Mario</a>, is to reconnect the database since PostgreSQL does not allow using the same connection for more than one thread.

+Also, if you just need to update some attributes for the model, you can also utilize all processors cores by doing the following steps.
+In ActiveRecord, I tend to use #find_each or #find_in_batches to process many records to avoid choke my server.

+{% highlight ruby %}
+require 'parallel'

+def worker(array_of_instances)
+  ActiveRecord::Base.connection.reconnect!
+  array_of_instances.each do |instance|
+    instance.update(attribute: value) #or any other thread-safe codes end end

+Parallel.each(Model.find_in_batches) do |array_of_instances|
+  worker(array_of_instances)
+end
+ActiveRecord::Base.connection.reconnect!

+{% endhighlight %}
 <hr>

-Wanna go multi-threading in the browser side too?
+By the way, wanna go multi-threading in the browser side too?
 If you got a CPU intensive JavaScript to run, please utilize <a href="http://www.w3schools.com/html/html5_webworkers.asp">HTML5 Web Workers</a> to free up browsers!